 This is how most people imagine this reimbursement policy being lived out in real life:

 “You find a great item to resell, price it competitively at $24.99, and send it to an Amazon FBA warehouse.
-Amazon accidentally drops and breaks your item, so they now owe you a reimbursement.
-Amazon takes your $24.99 selling price, takes out the fees as if you had sold the item, and then reimburses you $18.42.”
+An Amazon worker accidentally drops and breaks your item, so they now owe you a reimbursement.
+Amazon takes your $24.99 selling price, takes out the fees as if you had sold the item, and then reimburses you around $18.42.”

 Unfortunately, this is not how many Amazon reimbursements work out.
 Did you know that when Amazon reimburses you for lost or damaged items, they have specific rules they are supposed to follow when coming up with the amount they are to reimburse you?
 It might surprise you to know that Amazon sometimes (not all the time) fails to follow their own reimbursement rules.

-Here are the set of factors Amazon is supposed to consider when calculating the reimbursement amount:
+The set of factors Amazon is supposed to consider when calculating the reimbursement amount:

 - Other factors (Amazon doesn’t explain what these “other” factors are).